 The terms of each Warrant provide for an adjustment to the number of shares of Class A common stock for which the Warrant may be exercised or to the exercise price of the Warrant in certain events, as discussed in the section of this prospectus captioned "Description of Securities - Warrants."
 An adjustment which has the effect of preventing dilution is generally not a taxable event.
 Nevertheless, a U.S. holder of Warrants would be treated as receiving a constructive distribution from us if, for example, the adjustment increases the holder's proportionate interest in our assets or earnings and profits (e.g., through an increase in the number of shares of Class A common stock that would be obtained upon exercise) as a result of a distribution of cash to the holders of shares of our Class A common stock which is taxable to such holders as a distribution.
-Such constructive distribution would be subject to tax withholding in the same manner as if such U.S. holder received a cash distribution from us equal to the fair market value of such increased interest.
+Such constructive distribution from us equal to the fair market value of such increased interest.